Wa `alaykum As-Salamu wa Rahmatullahi wa Barakatuh.

 We may also pray in the manner of Prophet `Isa (Jesus—peace be upon him), who prayed to Allah concerning the Christians who associated him in the worship of Allah:

-“If you punish them, they are Your slaves, and if You forgive them, You are the August, the Wise.”
+“If you punish them, they are Your slaves, and if You forgive them, You are the Almighty, the Wise.”
 (Al-Ma’idah 5:118)

 Almighty Allah knows best.